 - Always investigate discoloration on bathroom walls and baseboards.

 - Regularly check floor and walls tiles for damaged grout or caulking.

-- Don’t ignore drains that seem slow in sinks and tubs.
+- Don’t ignore drains that seem slow or are leaking in sinks and tubs.

 - Keep bathroom floors dry with absorbent bath mats.

 - Replace leaky faucets, shower heads and overflow tub drains.

 - Control bathroom humidity by installing an exhaust fan.